MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-bi.md

 1. You'll see a loading dialog box while your entities are loaded.
 Once all of your selected entities have loaded, you can use the capabilities of Power BI on Customer Insights data.

 ## Large data sets

-The Customer Insights connector for Power BI is designed to work for data sets up to 1 Million CI profiles.
-Importing larger data sets may work, but needs a long time and there is a risk of a time out due to limitatons on Power BI's side.
-[Learn more about Power BI's recommendation for large data sets](https://docs.microsoft.com/power-bi/admin/service-premium-what-is#large-datasets).
+The Customer Insights connector for Power BI is designed to work for data sets that contain up to 1 million customer profiles.
+Importing larger data sets may work, but it takes a long time and the process could run into a time-out due to Power BI limitations.
+For more information, see [Power BI: Recommendations for large data sets](https://docs.microsoft.com/power-bi/admin/service-premium-what-is#large-datasets).

-### Workaround
+### Work with a subset of data

-* Consider working with a subset of your Customer Insights data, by creating [Segments](segments.md) instead of exporting all Customer Insights entities to Power BI.
+* Consider working with a subset of your Customer Insights data, by creating [segments](segments.md) instead of exporting all Customer Insights entities to Power BI.